A binary operation on the class of coherently diagonal complexes: Diagonal complexes

-The last complex is the result of applying lemma \ref{lem:Delooping}.
-Applying now lemma \ref{lem:GaussianElimination} we obtain a homotopy equivalent complex which is also a diagonal complex, but now with rotation constant zero.
+The last complex is the result of applying del loping.
+Applying now gaussian elimination we obtain a homotopy equivalent complex which is also a diagonal complex, but now with rotation constant zero.

 \begin{definition} Let $(\Omega,d)$ be a bounded diagonal complex in $\Kobo$ with rotation constant $C_R$.
 We say that $(\Omega,d)$ is {\it coherently diagonal} if for any appropriated unary operator with associated rotation number $R_U$, the closure $U(\Omega,d)$ has a reduced form which is a diagonal complex with rotation constant $C_R-R_U$. \end{definition} We denote as $\calD(k)$ the collection of all coherently diagonal complexes in $\Kom(\Mat(\Cobo(k)))$, and as usual, we write $\calD$ to denote $\bigcup_k \calD(k)$.
-It is easy to prove that any coherently diagonal complex satisfies that: \begin{enumerate} \item after delooping any of the positive loops obtained in any of its partial closure, by using lemma \ref{lem:GaussianElimination}, the negative shifted-degree term can be eliminated. \item after delooping any of the negative loops obtained in any of its partial closure, by using lemma \ref{lem:GaussianElimination}, the positive shifted-degree term can be eliminated. \end{enumerate}
+It is easy to prove that any coherently diagonal complex satisfies that: \begin{enumerate} \item after delooping any of the positive loops obtained in any of its partial closure, by using gaussian elimination, the negative shifted-degree term can be eliminated. \item after delooping any of the negative loops obtained in any of its partial closure, by using lemma gaussian elimination, the positive shifted-degree term can be eliminated. \end{enumerate}